When to Use a Scissor Lift Harness

 - Keep a firm stance with both feet on the platform floor.

 OSHA has established the aforementioned guidelines for scissor lift operators, but some job sites might require the use of a PFRS or scissor lift harness.
 If you are required to wear a harness for any type of scissor lift operation, abide by the local laws and regulations.
 OSHA doesn’t make “blanket” guidelines for scissor lift workers.
-But failing to adhere to onsite safety rules can still result in penalties and fines.
+However, failing to adhere to onsite safety rules can still result in penalties and fines.

 Do I Need a Harness in a Scissor Lift?